ics-software-engineering/meteor-example-uh-cas/README.md

 Note that UH CAS authentication saves a cookie that persists after logout.
 This means that after you logout, if you click the login button again, you will be immediately logged in without needing to re-enter your credentials.
 This, I guess, is a feature, not a bug.

+## About the UH CAS test server

+The settings file configures your application to use the University of Hawaii "test" CAS server.
+This server is different from the production UH CAS server in one significant way: not all UH accounts are available on this server.
+If you wish to use this server, you must first communicate with the UH ITS staff to ensure that it is configured with your UH account information.

 ## Credits

 Thanks to [Yongwen Xu](https://github.com/yongwen) for the sample code.